Pretty¶

 True |

-Hide default-valued fields from fieldz and __rich_repr__ output. |
+Hide default-valued fieldz and __rich_repr__ fields. |

 PRETTY_MAX_LIST=1 has the same effect as pformat(obj, max_list=1).